potamides/dotfiles/README.md

 [m4](https://www.gnu.org/software/m4/) macro language and after processing should contain valid weechat commands.
-The script also provides the special macro `KEEPASS(<title>, <attr>)`, which can be used to obtain sensitive information managed with KeepassXC.
+The script also provides the special macro `KEEPASS(<title>, <attr>)`, which can be used to obtain sensitive information managed with KeePassXC.
 When this script is loaded for the first time it prompts the user for the KeePassXC password and then loads the config file.
 On subsequent launches of weechat this process can be manually invoked with the command `/confload <passphrase>`.
-Again you can use the `KEEPASSXC_DATABASE` and `KEEPASSXC_KEYFILE` environment variables for the locations of KeepassXC files.
+Again you can use the `KEEPASSXC_DATABASE` and `KEEPASSXC_KEYFILE` environment variables for the locations of KeePassXC files.